BonsaiDen/JavaScript-Garden/doc/en/object/hasownproperty.md

     foo.hasOwnProperty('bar'); // false
     foo.hasOwnProperty('goo'); // true

-Only `hasOwnProperty` will give the correct and expected result, this is essential when iterating over the properties of any object.
+Only `hasOwnProperty` will give the correct and expected result; this is essential when iterating over the properties of any object.
 There is **no** other way to exclude properties that are not defined on the object *itself*, but somewhere on its prototype chain.